The home of Four Artisan Guilds, “Heritage Arts Center” gift shoppe, and Tavern Cafe’.

 All guilds are in residence at our Farmers Markets, held monthly 9 a.m. to 1 p.m., on the third Saturday, April thru October.
 The Tavern also offers classes in the Heritage Arts, such as basket-making, weaving, spinning, blacksmithing, quilting, jewelry-making and more.
 (Check our web site for the current course schedule.)

-The Artisan Cafe’ sells homemade soups and fresh-baked bread, made by our new Culinary Guild.
+The Tavern Cafe’ sells homemade soups, quiche´, sandwich kits, fresh-baked bread and sweet treats, all made by our new Culinary Guild.
 The Tavern is overseen by a non-profit foundation, and is operated entirely by volunteers.